 Snowdrops and Snowdrop Gardens

-2019 from around the 3rd week in January - Snow Drops (Galanthus) at the Gardens below.
-We tell you where to see snowdrops, including family walks.
-All the places listed below are well known for their displays.
+2020 from around the 3rd week in January - Snowdrops (Galanthus) at the Gardens below.
+We tell you where to see the best displays snowdrops, including woods and family walks.

 Did you know the Scientific name for Galanthus means milk flower.
 These lovely flowers are among the first to raise their heads in the New Year, when it is warm they release a fragrance.
 Look carefully at the snowdrops to see their green markings on the inside.